derf/travelynx/doc/contributing.md

 As such, please do not expect a timely response to anything you submit.
 I typically only address issues and merge requests when I have the capacity for them _and_ when doing so does not feel like a chore.

-That being said, I do appreciate bug reports, feature requests, and (simple!) patches, even if I make take quite a while to address or review them.
+That being said, I do appreciate bug reports, feature requests, and (simple!) patches, even if I may take quite a while to address or review them.
 If you are planning a more involved patch set, please get in touch first.

 ## Translations